Fancy an escape to the Great Outdoors? These are the very best open-air destinations in Bali that bring you face-to-face with Mother Nature

 For divers and snorkelers alike, Bali is an underwater paradise, home to some of Indonesia’s most stunning aquatic scenery and marine life.
 From sunken warships in Tulamben (North Bali) to lively reefs full of fish and sea turtles off the coast of Nusa Penida, we highly recommend renting a snorkel, mask or scuba tank to find Nemo!

 Go white water rafting

 Ubud is renowned as a mecca of all things calm (yoga studios and jungle retreats, anyone?), but head to the island’s central rivers and you’ll find wild rapids with twists, turns and hair-raising drops – all the better for rafting.
 The most popular river to raft down is the sacred Ayung River, famous for its wide banks and challenging rapids right through the heart of Ubud.
-Or for a longer ride, try the Telaga Waja river for 17km of rafting!
+Or for a longer ride, try the Telaga Waja river in Sideman Valley for 14km of rafting!

 Bootcamp on the beach

 For fitness addicts wanting some fresh air away from the gym, why not take your workout to the Great Outdoors with a morning bootcamp on the beach?
 The weekly sessions with 2befit Bali mix functional training with cardio, weight-lifting and even boxing right on Bali’s beautiful beaches.
 The workout even includes short runs that take you past fishing boats and Hindu temples.
 Fitness and adventure?
 Yes puhlease!